LaemonT/clipped_shapes/README.md

 );
 ```

-## More
+## More Information

-You may run the example app in this package and see how it works.
+More examples are available under the `/example` folder.
+You may run the example app and see how it works.